erduotong/nuitka-doc-zh/docs/--help.md

                         extension modules there is no choice, also not for standalone mode and using it will be an error.
 This may include path information that needs to exist though.
-Defaults to '<program_name>' on this platform.
+Defaults to '<program_name>.exe' on this
-                        .exe
+                        platform.
     --output-dir=DIRECTORY
                         Specify where intermediate and final output files should be put.
 The DIRECTORY will be populated with